 - If the bezel is thick, add and cure a couple of thin layers instead of one thick layer.

 ORGANIZATION & DISPLAY OPTIONS

-Made to hold up to 10 inks, glues or other craft bottles.
-I love this to hold and transport the 10 inks I use for workshops.
-(I, however, NEVER put the inks in upside down - not since a very messy accident!)
+Made to hold up to 10 inks, glues or other craft bottles (.5 oz.) upside down.
+(I, however, NEVER put the inks in upside-down - not since a very messy accident!)
 The plastic cover doesn't fit on when the inks are upright, but I just hold the cover on with a rubber band.
-These can be up to $10 on other sites, but they are usually on sale at scrapbook.com for $5.
-(If the single isn't on sale, you can get the 3-pk for $15)

 Tiles are not just coasters!

 Shop for these online at LRi

 I'm often asked where I purchase my mats.
 I've been really pleased with Matboard Plus online for all colors, sizes as well as backer boards and cellophane sleeves.

 In my workshops, the white mats with the black line around the opening are color: "white with black core"